 Stage 2: Dedicated counters

-Let’s use a dedicated counter to keep track of the value.
+Let’s use dedicated counters to keep track of the values.
 This has several benefits.

-- Avoids counting all the objects, only increment/decrement existing value.
+- Avoid counting all the objects repeatedly, only increment / decrement existing value.

 But now it is important to really think about how to keep this counter up to date.